iabhiroop/a2a_adk_agents/buyer_orchestrator_agent/README_USAGE.md

 python __main__.py --interface gradio --host localhost --port 8083
 ```

-This launches a web-based chat interface accessible at `http://localhost:8083`.
-You can:
+This launches a web-based interface accessible at `http://localhost:8083`.
+The interface features:
-- Chat with the agent in a user-friendly web interface
+- A single button to execute the buyer workflow: "Analyze inventory levels and validate purchase requirements.
+Create PO documents as required and send to respective supplier email."
-- See tool calls and responses formatted nicely
+- Real-time display of tool calls, responses, and final results
-- View the conversation history
+- Clean, formatted output showing the entire workflow execution process
+- No text input required - just click the button to trigger the predefined workflow

 ### 3. Text Client